By Terry Trucco

 Still, every day, it seems, another hotel bar announces an ingredients purge.
 Out with processed juices, prefab mixes and high fructose corn syrups.
-And in with fresh squeezed juice (complete with traces of pulp), mint leaves and sliced fruit.
+In with fresh squeezed juice, mint leaves and sliced fruit.

 Bars at boutique hotels, like the Royalton’s revamped Forty-Four, have led the all-natural, fresh-everything, organic-when-possible charge.

 But when New York Central, Grand Hyatt New York’s glass-enclosed restaurant, opens today following a suitably grand-scale renovation, you won’t find items like Rose’s Lime Juice and Tropicana Orange Juice in the bartending fridge.